-The Religion Communicators Council (RCC), founded in 1929, is an association of communications professionals who work for and with a diverse group of faith-based organizations in the areas of communications, public relations, marketing and development.
+The Religion Communicators Council (RCC), founded in 1929, is an association of communications professionals who work for and with a diverse group of faith-based organizations in the areas of communications, public relations, advertising and development.

 The RCC provides opportunities for communicators to learn from each other.
 Together, RCC members promote excellence in the communication of faith and values in the public arena and encourage understanding among religious and faith groups.